aozoramoew/aozoramoew/README.md

 </h1>

 ## 🍊 About Me
 ### Hi there 👋!!!
 Welcome to my Github Profile page!
-My name is Ngô Hà Anh Thư but I'm more comfortable with people addressing me as Ngô Nhật Anh or Ao.
+My name is Ngô Hà Anh Thư but you can call me by Ao.
 ### 🔭 An undergraduate of International Associate Program between Troy University and HUST.
 ### 🎯 Currently pursuing an Internship in AI/Ml and Data Science.
 ### I'm eager to have the chance to collaborate with you guys on related projects.
 Feel free to contact me so we can have further discussion!!!